-Huron Contract Deliverables and Outcomes
+Laney - Huron Contract Deliverables

 - 1) Laney College completed 2020-2021 Pell Reconciliation/Year-end Close out by June 30, 2022 DOE deadline. - a) Successfully reported 110 student Pell Grant disbursement records to Department of Education via COD. - b) The district recouped approximately \$112,000. - 2) 2021-2022 Pell Reconciliation - a) As of May 2, 2022, the college reported 1402 Pell Grant disbursement records to DOE via PeopleSoft system, resulting in the district recouping \$2.2 million of Pell Grant funds.
-Note: Related to the Pell outbound process that did not get scheduled for Laney. - b) As of June 3, 2022, the college reported an additional 193 Pell Grant disbursement records to DOE via PeopleSoft system, resulting in the district recouping an additional \$700,000.
-Note: Related to CIP code errors that were fixed. - c) As of June 28, 2022, the college has 246 Pell disbursement records remaining to report to COD via PeopleSoft, which equates to \$186,715.44 unreconciled funds that can be recouped by the district. - 3) Huron provided a presentation of delivered R2T4 functionality and configuration/setup parameters [R3.24a]. - 4) R2T4 Business Processes [R3.24b] and Configuration Guide and Communication templates were created - 5) Proposed Business Process Guides are being designed to automate Pell recalculations/processing for late start classes [R3.24c].
+Note: Related to the Pell outbound process that did not get scheduled for Lanev - b) As of June 3, 2022, the college reported an additional 193 Pell Grant disbursement records to DOE via PeopleSoft system, resulting in the district recouping an additional \$700,000.
+Note: Related to CIP code errors that were fixed. - c) As of June 28, 2022, the college has 246 Pell disbursement records remaining to report to COD via PS, which equates to \$186,715.44 unreconciled funds that can be recouped by the district.

+- 3) Provided presentation of delivered R2T4 functionality and configuration/setup parameters [R3.24a]. - 4) R2T4 Business Process [R3.24b] and Configuration Guide and Communication templates - 5) Proposed Business Process Guide to automate Pell recalculations/processing for late start classes [R3.2c].